JAndrassy/ArduinoOTA/README.md

 Arduino SAMD boards (Zero, M0, MKR, Nano 33 IoT) are supported 'out of the box'.
 Additionally to upload over the internal flash as temporary storage, upload over SD card and over MEM shield's flash is possible.
 For upload over SD card use the SDU library as shown in the WiFi101_SD_OTA or similar for upload over MKR MEM shield use the SFU library.

-For RP2040, nRF5 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
+For Uno R4, RP2040, nRF5 and STM32F1 boards, platform.local.txt from extras folder has to be copied into boards package installation folder.
 For nRF5 details scroll down.

 For ESP8266 and ESP32 boards, platform.local.txt from extras folder has to be copied into boards package installation folder and the bundled ArduinoOTA library must be deleted.
 For details scroll down.